 This course is the first half of the Elementary Algebra course.
 It will cover signed numbers, evaluation of expressions, ratios and proportions, solving linear equations, and applications.
 Graphing of lines, the slope of a line, graphing linear equations, solving systems of equations, basic rules of exponents, and operations on polynomials will be covered.
-PREREQUISITE: Effective Fall 2005: MATH 402 with a grade of 'C' or better or assessment test recommendation.
+PREREQUISITE: Math 402 with a grade of 'Pass' or with a 'C' or better, or assessment test recommendation.
 ADVISORY: Concurrent enrollment in Guidance 563A is advised.